Trustworthy & Reliable AI

 Problem

-AI systems often act as 'black boxes,' hindering user understanding of decisions.
-This lack of transparency reduces trust, complicates debugging, and allows biased or incorrect decisions to go unnoticed.
+AI systems often act as 'black boxes,' hindering understanding of decisions.
+This reduces trust, complicates debugging, and allows biased or incorrect decisions to go unnoticed.

 Solution

-Clearly explain AI conclusions using visualizations, natural language, and interactive elements.
-Help users understand reasoning, data sources, and confidence levels behind AI decisions.
+Explain AI conclusions using visualizations, natural language, and interactive elements.
+Help users understand reasoning, data sources, and confidence levels.

 Implementation Guidelines